datalust/piggy/README.md

   001-rename-users-table.sql
 ```

 Each script is just regular SQL with any DDL or DML statements required to make a change to the database.
+Over time, as your application grows, create new scripts to move the database forwards.

 ### Applying scripts